Twin Peaks: Fire Walk with Me: The Last Seven Days of Laura Palmer

 One year later, Laura Palmer juggles her double life.
 Popular and beautiful, she is Twin Peaks High School's homecoming queen.
-However, she is traumatized by Bob, a malevolent spirit who has been "having" her since she was twelve.
+However, she is traumatized by Bob, a malevolent spirit who has been sexually abusing her since she was twelve.
 To fuel her cocaine addiction, she dates her drug dealer Bobby Briggs and moonlights as a prostitute.
 She also cheats on Bobby with James Hurley.

 Laura finds that someone has ripped out her diary entries about Bob.
 She entrusts the diary to Harold Smith.
 (Note: Laura's diary is further discussed in episode 11 of the TV series.)
 At the Philadelphia headquarters, Cooper appears to have a premonition, offering a description of the next victim to a skeptical Albert that matches Laura.
 After two spirits from Jeffries' vision warn her that the "man behind the mask" is in her bedroom, Laura witnesses Bob searching her diary's usual hiding place.
 When she runs outside, she sees her father Leland instead of Bob, but does not want to believe Bob is her father.
 At dinner, Leland seems free of Bob's influence, but badgers Laura to tears.
 After dinner, he tearfully apologizes to Laura.

 In a dream, Laura visits the Red Room and meets a future version of Cooper (Note: In episode 29 of the TV series, Cooper is trapped in the Red Room and is replaced on Earth by a doppelgänger possessed by Bob.) and The Man from Another Place, who cryptically calls himself "the arm".
 (Note: In episode 13 of the TV series, Bob's rival MIKE explains that he cut off his human host's arm to rid himself of Bob's influence.)
 The Man offers her Teresa's ring, but Cooper tells her to reject it.
-Annie Blackburn instructs her to write down that "the good Dale is in the Lodge and cannot leave."
+Annie Blackburn appears in her bed, neck slashed yet alive, and instructs her to write down that "the good Dale is in the Lodge and he can't leave."
 Laura travels to Canada with her pimp Jacques Renault and two clients.
 Her best friend, Donna Hayward, naively follows her to support her.
 Despite Laura's misgivings, she lets Donna come along.
 After a client spikes Donna's drink and takes her top off, Laura drags her away.
 She begs Donna not to become like her.